Create a GitHub Cloud integration with Flow using OAuth or Personal access tokens.

 Connecting via OAuth is the fastest and easiest way to connect your repos and import your data, including pull requests and tickets.

 - Click Add Integration in the top right hand corner of the integrations page.

 - Under the OAuth tab, click Connect to GitHub.

 Connect via username and password

-New integrations can no longer be connected via username and password.
+New integrations from Flow to GitHub can no longer be made using username and password.
 Please use OAuth, or connect via Access Token.

 Existing integrations can continue to use username and password authentication.

 If you try to connect via username and password when you have two-factor authentication enabled, you'll see this message: Two-factor authentication is enabled.
 Please use a personal access token or app password to continue.